 The easy, honest answer is: “It’s free!
 Estes Park is a town—you can come and go as you please.”
 Rocky Mountain National Park (a different type of park all on its own) does require a timed-entry permit (plus an entrance pass).
 For the enterprising visitor center volunteer, however, the common wise reply is: “Ninety-five dollars.
 You can make the check out to the name on my nametag.”

 Joking aside, this inquiry highlights a common point of confusion in these parts.
 We are a town called Estes Park right next to Rocky Mountain National Park.
 If you come up here on route 36, you’ll drive over Park Hill on your way.
-And when you stroll through the farmer’s market, you’ll be in Bond Park.
-And then you might find South Park on as you channel surf back in your hotel room.
+And when you stroll through downtown, you’ll find Bond Park.
+And then you might find South Park on TV as you channel surf back in your hotel room.

 What’s up with all the parks you ask?

 One use of “park” is a Colorado-centric idiom meaning upland valley.
 There are “parks” all over the state—including a county named Park and a town named Parkdale.
 The name “Estes Park” (or “Este’s Park” as it was first known), was bestowed on the valley by William Byers, founding editor of the Rocky Mountain News, in honor of its first permanent Anglo residents, Kentuckian Joel Estes and his wife Patsy.
 Estes Park was founded in 1859 and incorporated in 1917.
 Today, this quintessential mountain town sitting at 7,522 feet is a playground for millions of guests who come here seeking adventure both in town and in the surrounding open spaces, like Roosevelt National Forest or Rocky Mountain National Park.